japzio/endpoint-monitor/README.md

 # Endpoint Monitor

 A self-hosted endpoint monitoring tool built with Spring Boot 3.5.x and Java 21, supporting curl (java-curl), ping (InetAddress.isReachable), and telnet (commons-net TelnetClient).
-Targets are stored in PostgreSQL 18, with checks run via Spring Scheduler and results saved in a `check_results` table.
+Targets are stored in PostgreSQL 18, with checks run via Spring Scheduler and are pushed to influxdb.
 Liquibase manages schema migrations, and tests use TestRestTemplate and TestContainers.

 ## Badges